shadmansaleh/StratHub/README.md

 ### Demo

-You can checkout the frontend at [strathub.vercel.app](https://strathub.vercel.app/).
+You can check it out at [strathub.vercel.app](https://strathub.vercel.app/).
-However currently the backend isn't hosted anywhere so full functionality can't be observed through this link.

 ### Screenshots